 When I watch this film it makes me think of what books mean to me.
 Books are a vital part of life for me, just like breathing in the air is vital for me to survive.
 I simply cannot imagine being without books.
 It sickens and scares me when access to books is denied, or when they are destroyed.

 Francois Truffaut’s superb film is set in a future where books (and the reading of them)are banned by law.
-Some citizens still read in secret though, if they are discovered they are reported to the authorities.
+Some citizens still read books in secret though, if they are discovered they are reported to the authorities.
 Firemen are then sent after these people.
-The firemen seek out and burn the books in their possession.
+The firemen seek out and burn the books in these peoples possession.

 With public libraries being closed all around us (or threatened with closure), with younger people being hooked on their phones, TVs, and computers instead of reading physical books or engaging face to face with other people; I would say that this film is terrifyingly relevant for our society today.
-Too many people are nowadays content to sit back and binge on the rubbish being churned out online or on TV.
+Too many people are nowadays content to sit back and binge on the rubbish being churned out online or on TV instead of engaging with real life and using their own brains and imagination.

 Julie Christie as two very different women.
 One a TV addict, the other a book lover.
 Screenshot by me.